swantan/BIO594_Assignments/FinalProject_Workflow.md

-## Gene expression profiling of human NK cells in HIV, HCV and HBV patients
+## Documentation of Overall Workflow --> Gene expression profiling of human NK cells in HIV, HCV and HBV patients
-> Overall Workflow Documentation

 ### Aim: To quantify differential expression of human NK cells in HIV, HCV and HBV patients
 ### Approach: RNA-seq Analysis Pipeline